zytx121/zytx121.github.io/_pages/about.md

   - /about.html
 ---

-Wenwei Zhang is a second year Ph.D. student at the [School of Computer Science and Engineering](http://scse.ntu.edu.sg/Pages/Home.aspx), Nanyang Technological University, Singapore.
+Wenwei Zhang is a third year Ph.D. student at the [School of Computer Science and Engineering](http://scse.ntu.edu.sg/Pages/Home.aspx), Nanyang Technological University, Singapore.
 He is a member of [NTU MMLab](https://www.mmlab-ntu.com/), affiliated with the NTU S-Lab, supervised by Professor [Chen Change (Cavan) Loy](http://personal.ie.cuhk.edu.hk/~ccloy/).
 He also works closely with [Jiangmiao Pang](https://oceanpang.github.io/) and [Kai Chen](http://chenkai.site/), focusing on object recognition and scene understanding tasks.
 Before that, he received his bachelor degree at the [Computer Science School](http://cs.whu.edu.cn/), Wuhan University.
 You can find his CV [here](/files/resume.pdf).